p1otr/dh-python/dh_python2.rst

 ~~~~~~~~~~~~
 `/usr/share/foo`, `/usr/share/games/foo`, `/usr/lib/foo` and
 `/usr/lib/games/foo` private directories are scanned for Python files
 by default (where `foo` is binary package name).
-If your package is shipping
+If your package ships
 Python files in some other directory, add another dh_python2 call in
 debian/rules with directory name as an argument - you can use different set of
 options in this call.
 If you need to change options (f.e. a list of supported